 The popularity of acupuncture grew in its first two years of public awareness to incredible demands.
 Those early pioneers in acupuncture in the United States often reported of “waiting list” practices comprised of patients from literally all parts of North America as practitioners were very few and far between.
 All the while, the press continued to report of almost miraculous results from acupuncture creating even further interest.

-By as early as 1974 more than 700 physicians had received formal education in Japanese and Chinese styles of Acupuncture from renowned Asian “Masters” through the “Academy of Clinical Acupuncture”, “Acupuncture Society of America”, “The International Pain Control Institute” and “The New York Chiropractic College Department of Post Graduate Studies”.
+By as early as 1974 more than 700 physicians had received formal education in Japanese and Chinese styles of Acupuncture from renowned Asian “Masters” through the “Academy of Clinical Acupuncture”, “Acupuncture Society of America”, “The International Pain Control Institute” and “Northeast College of Health Sciences (Frank J. Nicchi School of Continuing Education)”.
 In February 1978 the name of the Academy was lengthened to “The International Academy of Clinical Acupuncture” when certification programs for physicians were conducted across international borders in Toronto, Canada.

 Since 1979, The International Academy of Clinical Acupuncture P.C. has presented over 1,500 symposiums, and Graduate School certification programs for physicians of various disciplines and health professionals to over 20,000 participants.
 These conclaves have been held in Europe, Australia, Taiwan, South East Asia, The People’s Republic of China, Korea, Japan, Mexico, Canada and The United States.